Wanted (manga): Plot

-Armeria is imprisoned by the Navy.
-While she manages to escape her cell by faking a fainting fit and locking her jailer in, she runs into the commander and his men.
-Upon being seized and questioned, she claims that Skulls is far out at sea, only for him to come crashing through the window, having been informed of her capture.
-His crew, having disguised themselves as naval officers, keep the commander at bay while Luce and Armeria escape onto the pirate ship by swinging out of the window.
-The navy is unable to follow them as the pirates have destroyed the rudders of their ships.
-During a celebration that night, Armeria learns that Luce sold his treasured golden goddess statue for money to buy her at the brothel, and she realizes that he cares for her more than he is willing to let on.
+Armeria is imprisoned, escapes, and runs into the commander and his men.
+Skulls and his crew rescue her.
+That night, Armeria learns that Luce sold his treasured golden statue for money to buy her at the brothel, and she realizes that he cares for her more than he is willing to let on.

-Some time later, Armeria learns that Luce possesses a map leading to the legendary "Devil's Score", a piece of music so beautiful that it is said to truly be the music of Heaven.
-However, it is also said to be cursed, as when the composer performed it for a noble, the noble's entire family died of a mysterious illness and the paper wouldn't set alight when he tried to burn it, so it was hidden away on an island.
-Armeria tries to convince Luce to find the score so that she may sing it but he refuses, only changing his mind when she points out that he would be able to sell it for a lot of money.
+Some time later, Armeria learns that Luce possesses a map leading to the legendary "Devil's Score", a beautiful but cursed piece of music.
+Armeria tries to convince Luce to find the score for her, fails, and points out that he would be able to sell it for a lot of money, changing his mind.

-On the island, Armeria and Luce search for the score in a cave, only to run into the same commander who captured Armeria previously.
-He has been sent to the island to find the score for an aristocrat, and uses Armeria as a hostage to get Luce to accompany him to where the treasure is.
-He wants Luce to fetch the treasure for him, as the chest is booby-trapped, but a cannon is fired above ground, causing the roof to cave in.
-A falling rock triggers a booby trap of poisoned arrows, and Luce is struck protecting Armeria.
+Armeria and Luce search for the score in a cave, only to run into the same commander who captured Armeria previously.
+He has been sent to the island to find the score for an aristocrat, and uses Armeria as a hostage to get Luce to fetch the treasure for him, as the chest is booby-trapped.
+The roof caves in, a falling rock triggers a booby trap of poisoned arrows, and Luce is struck protecting Armeria.
 It is revealed that the commander is Luce's childhood friend, Reid.
 The boys were orphaned by pirates at a young age and vowed to avenge them, and Reid is disgusted to learn that Luce has become the pirate Skulls, claiming that Luce is pretending to be Robin Hood while committing crimes.